New project highlights the ‘everyday’ people of Walter Reed | WTOP

 That 66-acre parcel of land is being repurposed into a mixed-use site that offers housing, more than 14 acres of green space, support services for seniors and veterans, along with office, retail, medical and educational uses.

-They will be focusing specifically on people who lived in the historically Black communities surrounding the campus, including Takoma, Shepherd Park, Colonial Village and Brightwood.
+They will focus specifically on people who lived in the historically Black communities surrounding the campus, including Takoma, Shepherd Park, Colonial Village and Brightwood.

 The team will be holding three community meetings over the fall, on Oct.
 16, Oct.
 27 and Nov.
 4.